Loyola University > School of Law > Academics > Degree Programs > LLM Degrees > LLM in Compliance & Enterprise Risk

-To earn an LLM in Compliance & Enterprise Risk Management degree. you must complete 24 credit hours of course work, including a thesis project.
-You must attend two Education Immersion Weekends at Loyola's Chicago campus.
+To earn your degree, you must complete 24 credits, including completion of a master's thesis.
+You must attend two Education Immersion Weekends at Loyola's Chicago campus (currently waived for 2021).
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
 You may access full course descriptions through our student information system through guest access.

 Tuition and Fees

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.

 To apply for the LLM in Compliance & Enterprise Risk Management program, you must possess a Bachelor's degree or its equivalent from an accredited college or university and a primary degree in law.
 You must demonstrate a professional connection to the subject area through two years of professional experience.

 - August 1: Fall Term Application Deadline